vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 02/Scene 3 - All Roads.md

 > [!warning]- Hints from nearby books
 > ![[Draconic Puzzle Hints.png]]

+> [!success]
+> "A wooden door appears behind the plaque.
+It is carved with intricate patterns and gilded with gold.
+You hear a voice from the walls.
+It asks with elegance and familiarity, 'Welcome home Sir/Madame.
+Are you bringing guests?'"
+> Any person you mention will be able to see the door.
 ---

 > [!todo] Exiting the Scene
-> Only after the hidden door is opened, move to the next scene:
+> Only after the draconic puzzle is solved, move to the next scene:
 > [[Scene 4 - The Offering]].